araffin/academic-kickstart/content/post/tune-sac-isaac-sim/index.md

 ### KL Divergence Adaptive Learning Rate

-One component of PPO that allows for better performance is the learning rate schedule (although it is not critical, it ease hyperparameter tuning).
+One component of PPO that allows for better performance is the learning rate schedule (although it is not critical, it eases hyperparameter tuning).
-It automatically adjusts the learning rate to maintain a constant KL divergence between two updates, ensuring that the new policy remains close to the previous one (and ensuring that the learning rate is large enough too).
+It automatically adjusts the learning rate to maintain a constant KL divergence between two updates, ensuring that the new policy remains close to the previous one (and ensuring that the learning rate is large enough, too).
 It should be possible to do something similar with SAC.
 However, when I tried to approximate the KL divergence using either the log probability or the extracted Gaussian parameters (mean and standard deviation), it didn't work.
 The KL divergence values were too large and inconsistent.